labstreaminglayer/EyeLogic-LSL/README.md

 * have your unpacked/self-built liblsl directory somewhere on disk - note where it is located (it should contain directories include/ bin/ and lib/)
 * either copy the content of the into EyeLogicLSL/dependencies/lsl **OR** open EyeLogicLSL/install.bat ( typically through, right-click-->Edit ) and edit such that the variable lsldir points to that directory.

 From hereon: Remove all \< and \> from the actual calls.
-Choose Win32 when buildingHi  for a 32 bit target machine, choose x64 when building for a 64 bit target machine.
+Choose Win32 when building for a 32 bit target machine, choose x64 when building for a 64 bit target machine.
 If not specifically determined otherwise EyeLogicLSL.exe and all necesary .dll files will be copied to EyeLogicLSL/install/\<Win32 or x64\>/Release.
 You can either start EyeLogicLSL from there or copy all contents of the folder to a location of your choosing and start from there.

 ### install script
 * open 'Developer Comand Prompt for Visual Studio XX'